nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 # The Problem

-Let's look at the following simple app, which displays 2 counters and allows the user to increment them with 2 buttons.
+Let's look at the following simple app.
+It displays 2 counters and allows the user to increment them with 2 buttons.
-We'll create 2 functions `increment1` and `increment2` and assign them to the buttons' click events.
+We'll create 2 functions `increment1` and `increment2` and assign them to the buttons' on-click event handlers.
 Let's also keep track of how many such functions are created while the user clicks the buttons:

 ```tsx